dangormanjr/dangormanjr.github.io/hire-me.md

 - Policy analysis,
 - Student organization and alumni relations consulting,
 - Digital humanities and public history consulting,
-- Dramaturgy, *and*
+- Dramaturgy,
-- Speechwriting / ghostwriting,
+- Speechwriting, *and*
 - Genealogical research.

 I am not seeking a full-time position at this time, as I am still a full-time Ph.D. candidate.